MuhammadRidha7/Shia-vs-Sunni/README.md

 `Al-Isabah fit-Tamyiz is-Sahaba, by Ibn Hajar, vol 4, page 370` \
 `Usd ul-Ghaba, by Ibn Athir, vol 2, page 472` \
 And the son of Affan became the most famous of them all.

+# Isn't Tawassul shirk?

+Allah is greater than anything we can imagine, that's why we say "Allahu Akbar". \
+If you limit Allah's greatness to being able to hear all people and understand all languages, then you've committed disbelief. \
+One who thinks The Ahl al-Bayt would be rivaling Allah by simply being able to hear everyone has some serious issues in their understanding of Allah.

+**Bilal went to the grave of The Prophet (s) and said:** \
+O Messenger of Allah!
+The people are perishing from the lack of water! \
+So The Prophet (s) came to him in a dream and said: Go to Umar and give him the news of rain.
+He did, and Umar cried. \
+`Musannaf, vol 11, page 118, hadith 32538` \
+(Confirmed by Ibn Kathir, Ibn Hajar, etc.)

+# The reality of taqiyya

+It's worth noting that Taqiyah is specifically about being threatened to get killed if you don't claim to have quit Islam.

+**Allah (swt):** \
+Those who become kafer after their belief, except those who are forced, while their heart is believing. \
+`Surah an-Nahl, ayah 106`

+**Allah (swt):** \
+And a believer from the kinsmen of Fir'oun who was hiding his belief. \
+`Surah al-Ghafir, ayah 28`

+He who does not have Taqiyyah, does not have belief. \
+`Musannaf, vol 6, page 474, hadith 33045`

+**The Prophet (s):** \
+Allah has taken away from my Ummah (the punishment of) errors, forgetting, and what is forced. \
+`Sunan Ibn Majah, vol 1, page 659`

+**Abu Hurayrah:** \
+I know hadiths that I could not say during the time of Umar or else he would behead me! \
+`Siyar A'lam an-Nubala, vol 2, page 601` \
+`Tarikh Madinah Damishq, by Ibn Asakir, vol 67, page 343` \
+`Al-Bidayah wan-Nihayah, vol 8, page 107`

+**Ibn Mas'ud:** \
+If I can escape one lash (of a whip) by saying something, I will say it. \
+`Mahali Ibn Hazm, vol 8, page 336`

+If a murderer asks about the location of a person, or a thief asks about the location of a thing, not only is it halal to say "I don't know" but it is wajib! \
+`Sharh an Nabawi ala Sahih Muslim, vol 15, page 124 and vol 16, page 158`